wfi/maeden/README.md

 ## To Do

-1. catch error in server from faulty command input from controller and kill controller
 1. [in-process] when simulation ends
 (in the case where eating the food is the ultimate goal), send disconnect signals to any other agents currently connected
-1. [in-process] for sending visual info from the server to agent-controllers, use something such as XML or other that is more readily parsed by all languages
-1. [in-process] resolve conflict when two agents want to move into the same square
 1. track down problem with stochastic failure giving incorrect status; problem starts in `processAgentActions()` where `STOCHASTICISM`/`STOCHASTIC_RATE` is sometimes exercised
 1. [in-process] upgrade documentation in Java sources to support javadoc
 1. add shield object or armor or chain mail, etc.
-1. [in-process] eliminate base/helper distinction
 1. create wrapper server that will fork a simulation in specified world (do we really want this?)
 1. modify assignment of agent IDs to re-use IDs that have been released
+1. ~~eliminate base/helper distinction~~
+1. ~~for sending visual info from the server to agent-controllers, use something such as JSON or other that is more readily parsed by all languages~~
+1. ~~resolve conflict when two agents want to move into the same square~~
 1. ~~replace iterator with for-each loops~~
 1. ~~add command-line argument to control EAT_FOOD_ENDS_IT~~
 1. ~~fix the foundBase and killGrid interaction that is happening in Grid.java~~